evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/os.rst

    most *length* bytes in size.
 As of Python 3.3, this is equivalent to ``os.truncate(fd, length)``.

-   Availability: Unix, Windows.

-   .. versionchanged:: 3.5
-      Added support for Windows

-.. function:: get_blocking(fd)

-   Get the blocking mode of the file descriptor: ``False`` if the :data:`O_NONBLOCK` flag is set, ``True`` if the flag is cleared.

-   See also :func:`set_blocking` and :meth:`socket.socket.setblocking`.

    Availability: Unix.

-   .. versionadded:: 3.5

 .. function:: isatty(fd)